 She is a 2014 graduate of the Scripps Howard Academic Leadership Academy at Louisiana State University’s Manship School of Communications.

 She earned a bachelor’s degree in English from Spelman College in Atlanta.
-In 2016 Spelman awarded her an honorary Doctorate of Humane Letters and she also holds an honorary Doctorate of Laws from Briarwood College in Southington, CN.
+In 2016 Spelman awarded her the Doctor of Humane Letters and she also holds an honorary Doctor of Laws from Briarwood College in Southington, CN.
 She was a fellow at the Management Training Center at Northwestern University’s Kellogg Graduate School of Business Management.
 She is a Diamond Life member of the Savannah Alumnae Chapter of Delta Sigma Theta, a public service sorority.
 She is also a member of the Savannah (GA) Chapter of The Links, Incorporated.